mattiaocchiuto/log-it/README.md

 # LogIt
 LogIt is a library that give the capability to track the client side exceptions in a easy and programmatically way.

-This library works by adding a global error handler that will catch all exceptions that will occurs in your application and track it using the configured functions.
+This library works by adding a global error handler that will catch all exceptions that will occurs in your application and track it using the configured functions.log-it

 The library API provide a single function ```attachGlobalHandler``` which will take as input a configuration object and attach a global error handler.